 Crane also played bass and sang in faux-French roque band Nous Non Plus.
 Their first album was on the CMJ top-10 for four weeks, peaking at #6. .
 His other band, The Quick Hellos, had a song featured on the HBO hit series TRUE BLOOD.
 His band Ray & Remora’s video for “Gold Soundz” (a Pavement cover from their 1994 EP) features cameos by Kim Gordon, Jeff Goldblum and Steve Malkmus.

-He also composes music for film and television.
+He’s also composed music for film and television.
 His credits include the musical score for Air Guitar Nation, No Kid Hungry (Food Network, 2012) The Cool School (PBS, Fall 2007), Hollywood Home Movies (A&E, 2005), How to Eat Your Watermelon in White Company (and Enjoy It) (2005), and The Third Date (independent short, 2003).

-And yes, he hosts a podcast too.
+And yes, he hosted a podcast too.
 Who doesn’t these days?

-Dan splits time between London and Los Angeles, and lives with his family and his air guitar.
+Dan lives in Yorkshire in the North of England with his family and his air guitar.